SmejkalJakub/bcf-radio-spirit-level/README.md

 [![Twitter](https://img.shields.io/twitter/follow/BigClownLabs.svg?style=social&label=Follow)](https://twitter.com/BigClownLabs)

-This repository contains firmware spirit level detector with BigClown accelerometer for [Core Module](https://shop.bigclown.com/core-module).
+This repository contains firmware Spirit Level for [Core Module](https://shop.bigclown.com/core-module).

 If you want to get more information about Core Module, firmware and how to work with it, please follow this link: